 Panch Phoron: a mixture of Fennel Seed, Mustard Seed, Cumin Seed, Fenugreek Seed and Nigella Seed.

 You can increase or decrease the quantity of Chili depending on how hot you want your Nepali Dum Aloo or Darjeeling style Dum Aloo to be.

 I don't add any spice powder apart from Turmeric and Chili while making this dish.

 Tomato Puree can be replaced with chopped Tomato.

 If not available Whole Kashmiri Chili can be replaced with normal Red Chili.

-Potato Based Recipes apart from the Nepali Aloo Dum from Debjanir Rannaghar:
+Potato-Based Recipes apart from the Darjeeling Aloo Dum from Debjanir Rannaghar: